 - Academic Achievement – Candidates should be in satisfactory academic standing.

 - Communication – Qualified candidates should demonstrate strong spoken English and interpersonal communication skills.

 - After the application screening, selected candidates will be interviewed by a special committee of the university.
 The recommendation from the interview committee is important for the final award determination, even though the interviewee is not guaranteed an award.
 A candidate selected for interview needs to make himself/herself available in person or by telephone for the interview.

 - During the first two weeks of each semester, recipients of the fellowship will be reviewed for eligibility based on their enrollment status, academic progress, and fellowship work performance.
 Recipients may be disqualified for the fellowship if the eligibility and fellowship criteria are no longer met.

 - The recipients must live in the UWest residence hall during their fellowship tenure.

 - This fellowship is non-transferable and may not be delayed or postponed.

-- This fellowship is to be used only for classes in the student’s field of study as determined by the Department Chairperson.
+- This fellowship is to be used only for classes required by the student’s program of study or applicable to graduation from their program of study.

-- This fellowship cannot be awarded in conjunction with the President’s Fellowship, Dean’s Fellowship, Buddha's Light Fellowship, Lotus Scholarship, IBEF Scholarship, or UWest Scholarship.
-Student must return the fellowship fund if other scholarship money is received.
+- This fellowship cannot be awarded in conjunction with the President’s Fellowship, Dean’s Fellowship, Buddha’s Light Fellowship, Lotus Scholarship, IBEF Scholarship, or UWest Scholarship.
+A student must return the fellowship fund if other scholarship money is received.

 - A fellowship recipient may become disqualified after the award is made if his or her enrollment status changes during the term of the award, in which case the student must return the fellowship fund received.

-- Should an award be declined or returned, the Financial Aid Committee may apply that award to another applicant.
+- Should an award be declined or returned, the Financial Aid Committee may apply that award to another qualified and vetted applicant.